Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-As we pointed out earlier, by using Green-Schwarz formalism \cite{Green-Schwarz-2}, one can work with an action in which space-time supersymmetry is explicit.
-The difficulty with this formalism is that it cannot be easily quantized in a covariant way (it requires the use of Batalin-Vilkoviski techniques).
+\paragraph{The Green-Schwarz spinor formalism.} We already pointed out that in the analysis presented so far (also called the RNS~string formalism) target space supersymmetry emerges as a surprise after implementing the GSO projection.
+An alternative analysis is provided by the Green-Schwarz formalism~\cite{Green-Schwarz-2}, where one starts with a world-sheet action where space-time supersymmetry is explicit.
+A difficulty of this formalism, however, is that it cannot be easily quantized in a covariant way (it requires the implementation of Batalin-Vilkoviski techniques).
 Here we use light-cone gauge quantization.
-In this approach we have, besides the $X^{i}(\tau,\sigma)$ bosonic coordinates, a field $S^{Aa}(\tau,\sigma)$ where $A=1,2$ is a world-sheet spinor index and $A=1,\ldots,32$ is a space-time spinor index.
-We impose on the ten-dimensional spinor both Weyl and Majorana condition, so the $64$ complex components of $S^{Aa}$ are reduced to $32$ real components.
+In this approach we have, besides the~$X^{i}(\tau,\sigma)$ bosonic coordinates, a field $S^{Aa}(\tau,\sigma)$ where $a=1,2$ and $A=1,\ldots,32$ are respectively world-sheet and space-time spinor indices\footnote{The reader is advised not to confuse the world-sheet spinor indices~$a,b=1,2$ introduced here with the world-sheet Lorentz indices~$a,b,=1,2$ used earlier in this same section [see eq.~\eqref{eq:vierbein_2d}].}.
+Imposing the ten-dimensional Weyl and Majorana conditions, the $64$~complex components of~$S^{Aa}$ are reduced to $32$ real components.
 Imposing the light-cone gauge condition on $S^{Aa}$

-with $\Gamma^{\mu}$ the ten-dimensional Dirac matrices, we are left with $16$ real components.
-Since the Dirac equation reduces further the number of real components to $8$, we have that, on-shell, the number of fermionic space-time degrees of freedom is equal to the number of transverse bosonic coordinates, and we can have in principle space-time supersymmetry.
-The light-cone gauge action is given by
+with $\Gamma^{\mu}$ the ten-dimensional Dirac matrices, we are left with $16$~real components.
+Since the Dirac equation further reduces this number to $8$~real components, we have that, on-shell, the number of fermionic space-time degrees of freedom equals the number of transverse bosonic coordinates, and we can have in principle space-time supersymmetry.